-3.0.0.
-Realism.
-A number of authors (Duprè 1981; Mishler and Brandon, 1987; Mishler and Donoghue 1982; Kitcher 1984; Ereshefsky, 1992) advocate the "pluralist" view that there are different but equally legitimate strategies for sorting organisms into species.
-The pluralisms they advocate all seem to agree that, for different groups of organisms, different standards for defining conspecificity are appropriate to the explanatory demands of evolutionary biology so that, for example, interbreeding between populations might define conspecificity in the case of one species but not in the case of another.
+Realism A number of authors (Dupré 1981, and chapter 1 in this volume; Mishler and Brandon 1987; Mishler and Donoghue 1982; Kitcher 1984; Ereshefsky 1992) advocate the "pluralist" view that there are different but equally legitimate strategies for sorting organisms into species.
+The pluralisms they advocate all seem to agree that for different groups of organisms, different standards for defining conspecificity are appropriate to the explanatory demands of evolutionary biology so that, for example, interbreeding between populations might define conspecificity in the case of one species, but not in the case of another.

-For Duprè, Kitcher and Ereshefsky (but apparently not for Mishler and Brandon and Mishler and Donoghue) there is another dimension to the pluralism they advocate.
-Depending on what explanatory project is to be served, the groups of organisms assigned to the species level taxa may be different, so that, for example, a family of populations might constitute a species for the purposes of one explanatory project, but be classified into different species within the same genus for the purposes of another (Ereshefsky proposes eliminating the "superfluous" term "species" in favor of terminology, like "biospecies" and "ecospecies", which reflects the different types of lineages reference to which is appropriate to different explanatory projects).
+For Dupré, Kitcher, and Ereshefsky (but apparently not for Mishler and Brandon or for Mishler and Donoghue) there is another dimension to the pluralism they advocate.
+Depending on what explanatory project is to be served, the groups of organisms assigned to the species-level taxa may be different so that, for example, a family of populations might constitute a species for the purposes of one explanatory project, but be classified into different species within the same genus for the purposes of another project (Ereshefsky proposes eliminating the "superfluous" term species in favor of terms such as biospecies and ecospecies, which reflect the different types of lineages reference to which is appropriate to different explanatory projects).

-[There are other important differences--Mishler and Brandon and Mishler and Donoghue require that species be monophyletic while the others do not; Kitcher differs from Ereshefsky in countenancing non-historical, non-evolutionary uses of the term "species"--but there will not be important here.]
+(There are other important differences-Mishler and Brandon as well as Mishler and Donoghue require that species be monophyletic, whereas the others do not; Kitcher differs from Ereshefsky in countenancing nonhistorical, nonevolutionary uses of the term species, but these differences are not important here.)

 Each of these two dimensions to species pluralism is plausible in light of the proposal defended here that species are HPC natural kinds.
 The first is dictated by the reasonable assumption (defended by all the authors cited) that the homeostatic mechanisms important to the integrity of a species vary from species to species.
-The second is plausible in the light of the project or discipline relativity of kind definitions indicated in section 1.5.
+The second is plausible in the light of the project or discipline relativity of kind definitions.
 What I want to indicate in the present essay is how the resources developed here can help to articulate and defend pluralistic realism.
-There are two obvious questions here: (1) if species taxa are properly defined by reference to different sorts of projects, in what sense are they real entities in nature?, (2) if the species category is heterogeneous in this way, what makes it the species category?
+There are two obvious questions here: (1) if species taxa are properly defined by reference to different sorts of projects, in what sense are they real entities in nature? and (2) if the species category is heterogeneous in this way, what makes it the species category?

-In the present section, I'll address the first of these questions.
-Kitcher's answer is that various approaches to the demarcation of species taxa correspond to "something in the objective structure of nature," which exist independently of human thought, even though different objective interests corresponding to different research programs may require demarcation by reference to different ones of those objective structures.
-What is important here to the pluralist realism Kitcher defends is that it explains realism about species in terms of the correspondence between species level classificatory practices and objective structures, rather than in terms of some sort of unique metaphysical fundamentality of one or another of the ways of demarcating species.
-Different ways of demarcating species can correspond to different objective structures, and thus define species categories that are equally real.
+Kitcher's answer to the first question is that various approaches to the demarcation of species taxa correspond to features of the objective structure of nature, which exists independently of human thought even though different objective interests corresponding to different research programs may require demarcation by reference to different objective structures.
+What is important here to the pluralist realism Kitcher defends is that it explains realism about species in terms of the correspondence between species-level classificatory practices and objective structures, rather than in terms of some sort of unique metaphysical fundamentality of one or another of the ways of demarcating species.
+Different ways of demarcating species categories that are equally real.